 OceanaGold is focused on being the gold mining company of choice by operating high quality assets and delivering superior returns in a responsible manner.
+The Remuneration and Nomination Committee is responsible for reviewing and recommending to the Board compensation policies and programs, and resulting compensation levels and incentive award outcomes.
 The three pillars of our organisational compensation philosophy are: